PrefPaint: Enhancing Medical Image Inpainting through Expert Human Feedback: Proposed System

-Upon clicking the "Getting Started" button, users are seamlessly redirected to the "User Guide" tab (see Fig.~\ref{fig:webapp-intro}).
-This page provides detailed instructions and information to help users navigate the website and utilize its features effectively.
+This page provides detailed instructions and information to help users navigate the website and utilize its features effectively (see Fig.~\ref{fig:webapp-intro}).
 The user guide is designed to be comprehensive and user-friendly, ensuring that users can quickly become familiar with the system and make the most of the resources and tools we offer.
 This intuitive navigation and clear guidance are crucial for enhancing the overall user experience and facilitating engagement with our research.